electricimp/vscode/README.md

 ### 1. Install Node.js ###

-**Note** The plug-in requires Node.js 11.0 or above.
+**Note** The Extension requires Node.js 11.0 or above.

 Please follow [these instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.

 ### 2. Install the Builder Node.js Module ###

-The plug-in uses the [Builder](https://github.com/electricimp/Builder) Node.js module for source code pre-processing.
+The Extension uses the [Builder](https://github.com/electricimp/Builder) Node.js module for source code pre-processing.
 To install Builder, please use Node Package Manager (NPM):

 ```bash